Simulation-Ready Cluttered Scene Estimation via Physics-aware Joint Shape and Pose Optimization: Conclusion

 \section{Conclusion}

-We present a real-to-sim scene estimation framework that reconstructs physically consistent, simulation-ready object shapes and poses from sparse observations in cluttered environments.
+We present SPARCS: a real-to-sim scene estimation framework that reconstructs physically consistent, simulation-ready object shapes and poses from sparse observations in cluttered environments.
 Our core contribution is a joint physics-constrained optimization formulated directly in the coupled shape-pose space.
 Building on the novel SDRS contact model, we enforce quasistatic force equilibrium and develop a structure-aware linear solver that enables efficient and stable optimization for large-scale scenes with many interacting objects.
-Integrated into a pipeline with learning-based initialization and differentiable texture refinement, our method robustly produces physically valid, simulation-ready reconstructions.
+Integrated into a pipeline with learning-based initialization and differentiable texture refinement, our method robustly produces physically valid, simulation-ready reconstructions that can be directly used in the downstream robotic manipulation tasks.

-Our method open doors to several avenues of future work.
+Our method opens doors to several avenues of future work.
 The major limitation of our method is the high computational cost due to the extended decision variables parameterizing object shapes.
 We plan to utilize GPU to further reduce the computational overhead.
-Further, the SAM3D estimated object shapes can be rather inaccurate in cluttered scenes with severe occlusions.
-In future works, we plan to enable image-guided end-to-end real-to-sim optimization without relying on full mesh-based initial guess providied by SAM3D.
+In this work, parameters like total mass and friction coefficient are assigned manually as they are inherently ambiguous for static scenes without dynamic interaction data.
+Exploiting priors from large Vision-Language Models for these parameters could make our pipeline more comprehensive.
+Though our focus is on the most challenging setup of single-view input, our optimization formulation can directly generalize to multi-view guidance, with the more recent learning-based initializations \cite{li2026mv, zadaianchuk2026reconstruction} that support multi-view input.
+We emphasize that the single-view setting is the most challenging problem, and in highly cluttered scenes, occlusions and complex contact reasoning always exist even with multiple views.
+Finally, the SAM3D estimated object shapes can be rather inaccurate in cluttered scenes with severe occlusions.
+In future works, we plan to enable image-guided end-to-end real-to-sim optimization and exploit other shape prior models to reduce the reliance on the full mesh-based initial guess.